Seal of the president of the United States: Misconception

 A popular but erroneous myth is that the seal is changed during times of war, so that the eagle faces the arrows in its left talon.
 This belief may have arisen because major changes to the seal have coincidentally been made before or after wars – specifically, the 1945 change in the seal, and also the 1916 change in the flag (though not the seal) from the right-facing Great Seal to the left-facing presidential seal.

-This misconception may also have arisen from a comment made by Winston Churchill, who (regarding Truman's redesign of the seal) joked: "Mr. President, with the greatest respect, I would prefer the American eagle's neck to be on a swivel so that it could face the olive branches or the arrows, as the occasion might demand".
+This misconception may also have arisen from a comment made by Winston Churchill, who, regarding Truman's redesign of the seal, joked: "Mr. President, with the greatest respect, I would prefer the American eagle's neck to be on a swivel so that it could face the olive branches or the arrows, as the occasion might demand"!

 The belief is perpetuated by a 2000 episode of The West Wing entitled "What Kind of Day Has It Been?".
-Character Admiral Fitzwallace, Chairman of the Joint Chiefs of Staff, notes that the presidential seal in the center of the Oval Office carpet contains a shield bearing a bald eagle clutching the olive branch in its right talons and arrows in its left.
+Character Admiral Fitzwallace, chairman of the Joint Chiefs of Staff, notes that the presidential seal in the center of the Oval Office carpet contains a shield bearing a bald eagle clutching the olive branch in its right talons and arrows in its left.
 The eagle's head is turned toward the olive branch.
-Fitzwallace alleges that in times of war the Seal is replaced with one in which the eagle's head is turned toward the arrows.
+Fitzwallace alleges that in times of war the seal is replaced with one in which the eagle's head is turned toward the arrows.

 Similarly, the Dan Brown novel Deception Point (2001) includes a passage implying that the seal embroidered on the carpet in the Oval Office is switched by White House workers.
 The novel states that an alternative carpet is stored in the basement, and the workers make the change overnight when no one notices.

-In the 2007 film National Treasure: Book of Secrets, there is a variation of the Presidential Seal that shows the eagle clutching a scroll.
-This variation is supposed to represent the president's secret book that is passed down from president to president and contains the country's secrets.
+In the 2007 film National Treasure: Book of Secrets, there is a variation of the presidential seal that shows the eagle clutching a scroll.
+This variation is supposed to represent the secret book that is passed down from president to president and contains the country's secrets.